Why do you celebrate Jewish holidays and not Christian ones? (part 1)Fall Feasts . God's Calendar and Biblical Feasts . Holidays . Torah/Bible

 I went on to explain first the two Jewish festivals not listed in Leviticus 23.
 The first Jewish festival mentioned is Purim.
 This is a celebration mentioned at the end of the book of Esther.
 During the time of Esther, the Jews were in captivity in the kingdom of Persia.
 God uses Esther to save the Jewish people from complete annihilation, and this amazing story of salvation is celebrated by Jews every year.
 It is NOT a commanded holiday, and we do NOT have to celebrate it.
 But as Christians it is a fun day to celebrate and be reminded of God’s great salvation plan through the Jewish people, through Christ.

-The other feast mentioned in the Bible, that is a Jewish feast, is the Feast of Dedication (Hanukah), also, called the festival of lights.
+The other feast mentioned in the Bible, that is a Jewish feast, is the Feast of Dedication (Hanukkah), also, called the festival of lights.
 It is a celebration of a prophesied rededication of the temple.
 Daniel and other prophets tell of a time when the temple will be defiled and the abomination of desolation will take place in it.
 At that time, God will use the Jews to take back the temple, and it will be rededicated.
 This prophecy was fulfilled and recorded in history by Josephus and other historians.
 The book of the Maccabees tells of this prophecy fulfillment.
-The feast of dedication (Hanukah) is the yearly celebration of this great miracle of YHWH.
-We know that this celebration was still being kept at the time of Jesus, because it is mentioned in the Gospels that Jesus went to the temple at the time of the feast of dedication.
-Unfortunately, this annual celebration of Hanukah has become very corrupted with influence of other cultural beliefs.
+The feast of dedication (Hanukkah) is the yearly celebration of this great miracle of Yehovah.
+We know that this celebration was still being kept at the time of Jesus, because it is mentioned in the Gospel of John that Jesus went to the temple at the time of the feast of dedication.
+Unfortunately, this annual celebration of Hanukkah has become very corrupted with influence of other cultural beliefs.
 Therefore, our family chooses to recognize this day as an Observance of Prophecy fulfilled and a great victory for God’s people..
-After studying it out thoroughly last year, we have decided not to decorate or exchange gifts at this time of the year, so as not to be a stumbling block to others.
+After studying it out thoroughly, we have decided not to decorate or exchange gifts at this time of the year, so as not to be a stumbling block to others.
 There is too much corruption and misunderstanding surrounding this Jewish feast day, so for us it is a time of story-telling and inner personal reflection.

 So now it was time to explain why we celebrated the Biblical feasts and what they are.
 To find out my answer join me in my next post.